qAq221102/NTUST-cafe-system/README.md

-- this is a cafeteria system for NTUST recently
 - written in Java, managed by Maven
 - run App.java
 - original intention: everyone can view the photos of dishes uploaded by those who have eaten them, for some reasons this system doesn't provide upload functiona and photos yet